-In Jordan, Palestine from a political point of view is a consensus issue.
+In Jordan, Palestine is a consensus issue.
 Very few people differ on the need to end the Israeli occupation and setting up a Palestinian state.
-But when it comes to demographics within Jordan, the word "Palestinian" has a much different connotation.
-The Palestinian role in Jordan’s elections has much more to do with representation than political platforms.
+The Palestinian role in Jordan’s elections has much more to do with representation rather than political platforms.

 Jordanian parliamentary life, which had been suspended since 1967, was revived in 1989 with a new redistricting of the country, largely favoring locations and communities outside the major populated cities where Jordanians of Palestinian origin resided.
-As a result of this sort of gerrymandering, Jordanian parliaments have never included more than 15% of members who were of Palestinian origin.
-This underrepresentation has often been cited as a source of displeasure and a potential political time bomb in the country.
+As a result of this sort of gerrymandering, Jordanian parliaments have never included more than 15% member who were of Palestinian origin.
+This under representation has often been cited as a source of displeasure and a potential political time bomb in the country.

 The introduction of nationwide seats meant that the large Jordanian-Palestinian community has once again become relevant.
-Whereas in rural areas, candidates running for local seats often need only a few thousand votes to reach parliament, the nationwide seats require tens of thousands of votes just to gain a single seat.
-And the only community that was able to provide tens of thousands of voters is the Jordanian-Palestinian community.
+Whereas in rural areas candidates running for local seats often need only a few thousand votes to reach parliament, the nationwide seats require tens of thousands of seats just to gain a single seat.
+And the only community that able to provide tens of thousands of voters is the Jordanian-Palestinian community.

 While regional issues, including the Israeli-Palestinian conflict, didn’t feature prominently in most candidates and lists platforms, domestic issues including that of citizenship did.
 A number of winning candidates and lists had pledged to push for Jordanian women married to non-Jordanians be given the right to grant their children citizenship.
+Khalil Attitya, an MP of Palestinian origin running on a local seat in the highly populated fourth district, received the highest number of votes of any candidate topping 19,000.
 Attitya, who has been vocally opposed to the way Jordanian officials have been dealing with citizenship issues, ran an anti-Israel campaign where he burnt an Israeli flag inside parliament.